PEM-FR/phpwtf/README.md

 /!\ THIS TOOL IS TO BE INSTALLED WITH COMPOSER : <https://github.com/composer/composer>

-Basically you need to (<strong>if you already know how to use composer you can skip this part</strong>) :
+<strong>if you already know how to use composer you can skip this part and go to Usage section.</strong>

+Basically you need to:

 1. Create a directory where you want to run your composer install, ie : phpwtf_test
 2. Download the composer.phar into your phpwtf_test folder